 To do so, we took a look at the App Store reviews on both iOS and Android devices.
 The iOS app store gives the client a 4.5/5 rating based on 7.9K reviews, marking it as excellent.

 As for Android, the client also has high ratings on Google Play Store.
-According to 17K, VPN Unlimited Android app has a 4.2/5 rating, which also deems it as excellent.
+According to 17K, the VPN Unlimited Android app has a 4.2/5 rating, which also deems it as excellent.

 Both the Android and iOS clients have great reviews, so overall, these applications are well received by almost every VPN Unlimited client.

 Trustpilot is one of the most credible review sites in the world.
 If this website gave a bad review to a VPN, rest assured there’s something wrong with the product.

 We searched for VPN Unlimited to see what rating does it have based on Trustpilot’s standards.
 Apparently, the service has great reviews with a rating of 4.5/5, marking it as an Excellent service.